DevNitesh10/Image-Search-App/README.md

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a suggestion for improvements, feel free to open an issue or create a pull request.

-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b feature/your-feature-name.
+- Create a new branch: git checkout -b feature/your-feature-name.
-Make your changes and commit them: git commit -m 'Add some feature'.
+- Make your changes and commit them: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/your-feature-name.
+- Push to the branch: git push origin feature/your-feature-name.
-Create a pull request describing your changes.
+- Create a pull request describing your changes.

 ## License
 This project is licensed under the MIT License.

+## Note:
+- Please make sure to replace placeholders like `your-username`, `your-api-key`, and adjust the content as needed to accurately represent your project.